Add the ability to use CVMFS on sites that do not provide local installations

 - Last make it automatic, including the needed files in the default lists

-#3 Updated by Marco Mambelli about 1 month ago
+#3 Updated by Marco Mambelli 4 months ago

 Some ideas about the script